kzap/platform-demo/README.md

-# Local KinD Management Cluster w/ ArgoCD
+# Local Internal Developer Platform using Kratix

 This sets up a local Kubernetes cluster using KinD (Kubernetes in Docker) and installs ArgoCD and uses it to sync the following applications onto the cluster:

-- argocd (argocd syncs itself!)
+- argocd
-- nginx-ingress
+- ingress-nginx
 - cert-manager
-- linkerd
-- crossplane

 It then allows you to create AWS resources using Crossplane such as an entire EKS cluster as shown below.